mhoogveld/empire-platform-api/README.md

 OpenAPI specification for the REST API of Empire, the allocation and nomination platform of BritNed.

 The common OpenAPI specification (single YAML file) is available in the root of this repository.
-The recommended exploration of the options is to use the web-based navigation through it at [https://britned.github.io/empire-platform-api](https://britned.github.io/empire-platform-api)
+The recommended exploration of the options is to use the web-based **API Navigator** found at [https://britned.github.io/empire-platform-api](https://britned.github.io/empire-platform-api)

 ## Notes for developers